osbuild/images/test/README.md

 - Downloads the test build cache.
 - Filters out any manifest with an ID that exists in the build cache.
   - It also filters out any manifest that depends on an ostree commit because these can't be built without an ostree repository to pull from.
-- For each remaining manifest, creates a build job which runs the `./test/scripts/build-image.sh` script for a given distro, image type, and config file.
+- For each remaining manifest, creates a job which builds, boots (if applicable), and uploads the results to the build cache for a given distro, image type, and config file.
+  - `./test/scripts/build-image` builds the image using osbuild.
+  - `./test/scripts/boot-image` boots the image in the appropriate cloud or virtual environment (if supported).
+  - `./test/scripts/upload-results` uploads the results (manifest, image file, and build info) to the CI S3 bucket, so that rebuilds of the same manifest ID can be skipped.
   - For ostree container image types (`iot-container` and `edge-container`), it also adds a call to the `./tools/ci/push-container.sh` script to push the container to the GitLab registry.
 The name and tag for each container is `<build name>:<manifest ID>` (see [Definitions](#definitions) below).
 - If no builds are needed, it generates a `NullConfig`, which is a simple shell runner that exits successfully.
 This is required because the child pipeline config cannot be empty.

 #### 2. Dynamic build job

 Each build job runs in parallel.
 For each image that is successfully built, a file is added to the test build cache under the following path:
 ```
-<distro>/<arch>/<manifest ID>.json
+<distro>/<arch>/<manifest ID>/info.json
 ```

 Each file in the cache stores information relevant to the build,